Jtuazon2/CSE-15l-Lab-Reports/Lab-Report-2.md

 ![image](runningadd-message.png)

 ![image](add-message1.png)
-The methods that are called in this screenshot is: The method that is called in this screenshot is handleRequest because in the server, it checks for arguments which is the '/add-message?s=(message)&user=(name).
+The methods that are called in this screenshot is The methods that are called in this screenshot is: The method that is called in this screenshot is handleRequest that takes in a url as a parameter.
+This method checks for arguments in the server which is the '/add-message?s=(message)&user=(name) and splits it at the "=" and "&.
 This allows a new message to be displayed.

-The relavent arguments and the values of the relavant fields of the class are Strings for the values and arguments.
+The relavent arguments is the url and the values of the relavant fields of the class are Strings for the values and arguments.

-The value of any relavant fields did not change because no value needed to be changed.
-It only stays as a String
+The value of any relavant fields changed because a new value was inputed.
 ![image](add-message2.png)
-The methods that are called in this screenshot is The methods that are called in this screenshot is: The method that is called in this screenshot is handleRequest because in the server, it checks for arguments which is the '/add-message?s=(message)&user=(name).
+The methods that are called in this screenshot is The methods that are called in this screenshot is: The method that is called in this screenshot is handleRequest that takes in a url as a parameter.
+This method checks for arguments in the server which is the '/add-message?s=(message)&user=(name) and splits it at the "=" and "&.
 This allows a new message to be displayed.
 There is another step in this screenshot because it checks if a message and user is not empty and it adds a new line when new arguments are passed.

-The relavent arguments and the values of the relavant fields of the class are Strings for the values and arguments.
+The relavent arguments is the url and the values of the relavant fields of the class are Strings for the values and arguments.

-The value of any relavant fields did not change because no value needed to be changed.
-It only stays as a String
+The value of any relavant fields changed because a new value was inputed.

 ## Part 2